UTD-FAST-Lab/Featured-Bench-Artifacts/README.md

 ## Purpose

-This artifact contains the FeatureBench, code and data for the paper titled ***"Program Feature-based Benchmarking for FuzzTesting"***.
+This artifact contains the FeatureBench, code and data for the paper titled ***"Program Feature-based Benchmarking for Fuzz Testing"***.

 The `FeatureBench` directory contains the benchmark programs generated from this work.